Written By Rick de Groot

 Rick is the founder of BI Gorilla.
 He believes learning is one of life's greatest pleasures and shares his knowledge to help you improve your skills.

-You will find the pros and cons and some recommendations on which ones to use.
 So, let’s get started and learn how to share your reports effectively.

 Table of contents